1. Introduction to Sydney's early English Settlements

 Anyway , beginning in 1788 all the initial settlements in Australia were ruled from Sydney as penal settlements or "prison camps", with land grants and leases offered to convicts as they completed their sentences.
 Each Governor was empowered to grant land to these men.
 Every male was entitled to 30 acres, an additional 20 acres if married, and 10 acres for each child with him in the settlement at the time of the grant.
 To encourage free settlers to the colony, Governor Phillip received additional Instructions entitling non-commissioned Marine Officers to 100 acres and privates to 50 acres over and above the quantity allowed to convicts.
 Other settlers coming to the colony were also to be given grants.

 There were no (or minimal) land sales before 1831.
 Transportation to Sydney ended in 1840 as the colony opened up to free settlement, land sales (by auction), and subdivision.
 Self-government in New South Wales came in 1855.

-Independent colonies opened up under British rule, starting with Hobart in Van Diemen's land in the south.
+Independent colonies opened up under British rule, starting with Hobart in Van Diemen's land in the south in 1825.